No3371/StreamingPermissionNotice/README.md

 - You must state the version of the game: Yes/No
 - Presenting a modded game in streams: Yes/No
     - You agree to inform your audience the game is not responsible for bugs and unexpected behaviours when it's modded.
-    - You MUST state the full mod list: Yes/No
+    - You must state the full mod list: Yes/No
 - You must not present the mod along with content that are illegal, immmoral or unacceptable in general such as hate speech, harassment, etc.
 - Presenting the game in monetized streams: Allowed/Forbidden
 - Streaming platforms: